TurkeyMcMac/large_slugs/README.md

 slugs.lua.
 In order to make your slugs spawn in the world, I would recommend registering them as decorations, as is done in mapgen.lua.

-The optional dependency on the ethereal mod is just to fix a bug.
-It seems that large\_slugs must load after ethereal for slugs to spawn properly, but I'm not sure why.
+The optional dependency on the mod "ethereal" is just to fix a bug.
+It seems that large\_slugs must load after ethereal in order for slugs to spawn properly.
+I'm not sure why.

 ## Licenses